Dandan3455/CPS406/README.md

 JavaScript, HTML

 Setting up:
-This is for a locally hosted server on your own computer.
-It is ideal to launch it with node.js, but it is currently possible to directly open up the HTML file without losing any functionality (except for saving/syncing data across sessions, which you need the server) as of 25 March 2025.
+This is for a locally hosted server on your computer.
 1. Make sure you have node.js installed; if not, install it on this website https://nodejs.org/en/download.
 2. Open a terminal and navigate to the root directory of the project
 3. Run "npm install"